Kailas715/TicTacToe/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability

-If you find a security issue, please report it by opening an issue in this repository.
+Please report security issues to: security@example.com

-We will review and respond as soon as possible.
+You will receive a response within 7 days.
+If the issue is confirmed, we will release a patch as soon as possible.